FirelyTeam/firely-docs/vonk/features/accesscontrol.rst

 Authorization
 -------------
-Authorization in Vonk is by default based on `SMART on FHIR`_ and more specifically the `Scopes and Launch Context`_ defined by it.
+Authorization in Vonk by default is based on `SMART on FHIR`_ and more specifically the `Scopes and Launch Context`_ defined by it.
 SMART specifies several claims that can be present in the OAuth2 token and their meaning.
 These are examples of scopes and launch contexts that are recognized by Vonk:

 * scope=user/Observation.read: the user is allowed to read Observation resources
 * scope=user/Encounter.write: the user is allowed to write Encounter resources
 * scope=user/\*.read: the user is allowed to read any type of resource
 * scope=user/\*.write: the user is allowed to write any type of resource
 * scope=[array of individual scopes]
-* patient=123: the user is allowed access to resources in the compartment of patient 123 - see Compartments.
+* patient=123: the user is allowed access to resources in the compartment of patient 123 -- see :ref:`feature_accesscontrol_compartment`.

 SMART on FHIR also defines scopes starting with 'patient/' instead of 'user/'.
 In Vonk these are evaluated equally.
 But with a scope of 'patient/' you are required to also have a 'patient=...' launch context to know to which patient the user connects.